CADLAB-io/CADLAB.io-swarm-stack/README.md

 docker stack deploy --with-registry-auth -c stack.yml cadlab
 ```

-To install CADLAB with an external git back-end like GitLab use this command:
+To install CADLAB with an external git back-end, like GitLab, use this command:

 ```bash
 docker stack deploy --with-registry-auth -c stack-external-git.yml cadlab